SAFETAG/SAFETAG/content/guides/network_discovery/approach.md

-  * Scan for wireless networks near the organization
+  * Scan for wireless networks near the organization.
-  * Determine/guess the office network - some are obfuscated
+  * Determine/guess the office network.
+  * Confirm identified wireless network is the office network.
-  * Identify range of wireless network outside of office space
+  * Identify range of wireless network outside of office space.
-  * Confirm the office network before proceeding
-  * Traffic monitoring and capture (handshakes, beacons, macs)
+  * Monitor traffic of that network and capture wireless handshakes, beacons, and MAC address'.
-  * Basic network traffic analysis of external passive actor